gorilainvest/gorila-ui-components/guides/contributing.md

 * If we suggest changes then:
   * Make the required updates.
-  * Re-run the Gorila Widgets System test suites to ensure tests are still passing.
+  * Re-run the Gorila Invest UI Toolkit test suites to ensure tests are still passing.

   * Rebase your branch and force push to your Github repository (this will update your Pull